-FOOD AT SCHOOL

-Cafeteria and Lunch
+FOOD AT SCHOOL Cafeteria and Lunch

 Students will have a 30-minute period for eating lunch each day.
-Students have the option of bringing a lunch from home or purchasing a hot lunch.
+Students have the option of bringing a lunch from home, purchasing a hot lunch or having one provided by the school when applicable.
 A daily menu can be found on the school website.